Postgraduate Certificate Teaching in Higher Education

 Ten working days before the course starts you will receive an email inviting you to enrol.
 Please respond to this and complete the enrolment tasks to enable you to join the course.

-Please note, the deadline for applications is 31st May 2025 and places on the course will be allocated on a first come first served basis, subject to the contractual requirements.
-If you have not fulfilled all requirements of the offer by 30th July 2025 your place may be allocated to another applicant.
+Download and fill in the application form.
+Please note, the deadline for applications is 31st May 2026 and places on the course will be allocated on a first come first served basis, subject to the contractual requirements.
+If you have not fulfilled all requirements of the offer by 30th July 2026 your place may be allocated to another applicant.